 TERA, the Thunderstorm Energetic Radiation Array, is also part of the department offering space sciences research opportunities.
 TERA is an experiment designed to measure energetic radiation (X-rays and gamma rays) from thunderclouds and lightning.
 TERA is also part of an experiment called the MSE (Multiple Station Experiment), which is used to study the electric and magnetic fields from rocket-triggered lightning and nearby natural lightning.

 Founded by Florida Tech, SARA is an association of 12 different colleges that work together to run one-meter class automated telescopes both in Arizona at the Kitt Peak National Observatory and at Cerro Tololo Interamerican Observatory in Chile.
 Additional telescopes have recently been added to the Canary Islands off the coast of Morocco to help aid in the research of galaxies.

-Careers in space science vary from teaching, conducting advanced research in academic institutions and research laboratories, and positions in high-tech industry and government.
+Careers in space science include teaching, conducting advanced research in academic institutions and research laboratories, and positions in high-tech industry and government.

-The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-According to the bureau, careers in space science (such as physics and astronomy) are expected to increase by 10 percent through 2022.
+According to the bureau, careers in space science (such as physics and astronomy) are expected to increase by 10% through 2022.
 This growth is expected in research laboratories as well as information technology, medicine, and other applied research and development fields.
 Check the handbook for more information.

 Florida Tech’s doctorate in space sciences increases a student’s earning potential over the course of their career, enabling them to conduct advanced research and prepare for jobs in academia.
 For full-time doctoral graduate research assistants, full-pay tuition scholarships are available for highly qualified candidates.